TaitoUnited/taito-cli/docs/docs/02-installation.md

 **Linux:** See [Docker Post-installation steps for Linux](https://docs.docker.com/install/linux/linux-postinstall/).

 **Docker Desktop for Windows:** Install [Git for Windows](https://gitforwindows.org/).
 It provides both Git and Bash.
 Use Git Bash as your shell.
 However, issue [docker-for-win#1588](https://github.com/docker/for-win/issues/1588) may cause you some trouble with MinTTY terminal emulation.
-Select *Windows default console window* as your Git Bash terminal emulation to see if it works (not tested yet).
-Or just use Docker Toolbox instead (see below).
+You can try some of the workarounds mentioned in the issue comment section.
+Especially [this comment](https://github.com/docker/for-win/issues/1588#issuecomment-594938988) seems promising (not tested yet).

 **Docker Toolbox for Windows:** Install [Git for Windows](https://gitforwindows.org/).
 Use Docker Toolbox as your shell instead of Git Bash.
-Note that Docker Compose secret mounts do not currently work on Docker Toolbox (issue [docker-compose#6585](https://github.com/docker/compose/issues/6585)).
+Note that Docker Compose secret mounts might not work properly on Docker Toolbox (issue [docker-compose#6585](https://github.com/docker/compose/issues/6585)).
+If this is a problem, you can ditch the Docker Toolbox and run a Linux virtual machine with VirtualBox as you normally would.

 ### Automatic installation